How to Calculate Shipping Costs and Make an Accurate Shipping Estimate

 For growing businesses looking to reduce shipping costs, working with a third-party logistics (3PL) provider can make all the difference.

 Outsourcing shipping to a 3PL can help ecommerce businesses leverage shipping discounts not available to those who do in-house fulfilment.
 ShipBob is a 3PL that helps ecommerce merchants meet customer expectations and grow their business without breaking the bank.

 Many ecommerce businesses don’t ship enough to receive volume discounts directly from the carriers.
 Because 3PLs manage shipping for hundreds or even thousands of merchants, the cumulative volume qualifies for discounts from major carriers.
 These discounted shipping costs can then be passed directly onto their clients.
 ShipBob offers discounted rates and also had international locations across the globe.

 “As our customer base grows, so does our global reach.
 Having orders shipping internationally, ShipBob’s affordable rates solved our need for international fulfillment capabilities.”

 Carl Protsch, Co-Founder of FLEO Shorts

-Shipping your items from a single ecommerce fulfillment center is great for customers who live nearby, but customers on the other side of the country will still have to wait longer or pay for expedited air shipping.
+Shipping your items from a single ecommerce fulfilment centre is great for customers who live nearby, but customers on the other side of the country will still have to wait longer or pay for expedited air shipping

 You know the saying: time is money.
 Outsourcing time-intensive shipping tasks can give you time back to focus on activities to grow and scale your business.
 When you’re spending time packing your items and driving to the post office to wait in line, you’re missing the opportunity to grow your customer base, develop new products, market your business, and much more.